IBM/ibmi-oss-examples/odbc/odbc.md

 ## **Node.js Example**

-This quick example will show how your configuration files might look on a non-IBM i machine as your are actively developing against Db2 on IBM i, and then how you would go about transferring that same code to run on your IBM i when you are ready to run in production.
+This quick example will show how your configuration files might look on a non-IBM i machine as your are actively developing against Db2 on i, and then how you would go about transferring that same code to run on IBM i when you are ready to run in production.

 For this example, we will be using Node.js and the `odbc` package available on NPM.
 Node.js is simply used as an example technology, and this same thing could be done with PHP, Python, R, or any other package that has the ability to connect to the ODBC driver manager.